datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/d10p-rtk-test-kits.md

 ## Overview

-The D10P test kits include the following:
+The D10P test kits include two parts, one is the base station and the other is the rover.
+In most cases, our tests will be based on telemetry radio testing, which can easily transmit RTCM data.

-Base station:
+### Base station

 - NANO RTK Receiver (base mode)
 - 3DR X6 telemetry radio
 - 4P connector for radio